On the road to a connected vehicle future.

 In-car infotainment.

-Many elements of vehicular infotainment are already in place, such as navigation systems, entertainment, and the ability to access information that your vehicle does not readily provide to you in the way of traffic updates and warnings.
+Many elements of vehicular infotainment are already in place, such as navigation systems, media, and the ability to access information that your vehicle does not readily provide to you in the way of traffic updates and warnings.

 Interconnected vehicles.

-The smarter that vehicles get, whether driven by humans or traveling autonomously, the greater the need to connect to the world around them.
+The smarter vehicles get, whether driven by humans or traveling autonomously, the greater the need to connect to the world around them.

 Autonomous vehicles.